marklogic/marklogic-kubernetes/README.md

 ### Installing MarkLogic Helm Chart

 This helm chart installation will create a single-node MarkLogic cluster with a Default group.
 The cluster will be allocated with a persistent volume of 10Gi, 100m CPU, and RAM of 128Mi.
-By default, MarkLogic admin username will be set to `admin` and password will be set to a 10 character long random alphanumeric value.
-Please see the steps on how to retrieve MarkLogic admin password [here](http://cms-ml-docs-stage.marklogic.com/11.0/guide/kubernetes-guide/en/creating-a-marklogic-cluster/retrieving-the-marklogic-admin-password.html).

 1. Add MarkLogic Repo to Helm using this command: